-All applications will now be submitted online through the UIC Admissions website: Office of Admissions.
-Students should submit the online application through OAR, where applicants can access links to upload departmentally required documents and input email addresses for recommendation letter writers.
-We are now accepting applications for Fall 2016.
-Admission is not permitted in Spring or Summer terms.
+All applications are submitted online through the UIC Admissions website: Office of Admissions.
+After submitting the application, you can access links to upload departmentally required documents and input email addresses for recommendation letter writers.
+We are now accepting applications for Fall 2018.
+We do not admit new students in Spring or Summer terms.

 We are interested in applicants with excellent academic records, field experience, language skills, and whose interests closely match those of the existing faculty.
 For additional details see below.

 The deadline for all applicants is December 15.

 Required Application Materials

 - Three letters of recommendation (preferably from past professors, uploaded by letter writers to application system)

 - GRE scores (send electronically to institution code 1851, exam must have been taken within last five years)

 Students with Master's degrees only: